 Is a Welcome to Medicare visit different than an Annual Wellness Visit?

 Yes.
 A Welcome to Medicare visit serves as an initial checkup with your doctor, building a foundation for the future of your health care as a Medicare member.
 An Annual Wellness Visit is a yearly appointment that allows you to update your preventive health plan or create a new one based on your current health.

 Your Annual Wellness Visit also gives you the opportunity to update your care team or doctor on your overall health and care needs.
 While that sometimes includes a screening for memory issues, there won’t be an overall physical exam conducted during this visit.
 This frees up more time to talk about things like:

 - Improving or maintaining your physical and mental health

 - Staying active

-- Reducing your risk for falls
+- Reducing your risk of experiencing a fall

 You get one covered wellness visit each year, and for that visit to be covered, you must go to a care team or doctor that accepts Medicare.

 What does a Welcome to Medicare visit cost?